 Competitors can copy Solutions.
 They cannot copy community.
 Once Caribbean SMEs are connected to each other through Buzz Experiences — sharing frameworks, celebrating wins, asking questions — they are invested in the ecosystem.
 Community turns customers into advocates.
 BX-23 builds that tribe from Q3 2026.

 Scoped engagements for organisations at a strategic decision point.
 Fixed-scope, defined output, project timeline.
-Often the entry path to a managed service relationship.
+Legacy tier naming — now superseded by the Engagement Type Model (Patch / Solution / SOW / Subscription) above.

 Monthly managed service covering one WordPress website.
 Maintenance, security, content updates, performance monitoring, hosting.
-10 plans: Lite + Essential/Professional/Complete × Starter/Business/Enterprise. $300–$9,000/mo.
+10 plans: Lite + Essential/Professional/Complete × Starter/Business/Growth. $300–$9,000/mo.
+Support product — Subscription engagement type.

 Three tiers govern all scoped project work — distinct from the SMP/EMP managed service model.
 These are the entry, build, and AI/optimisation engagement levels.